 As Joshua’s and Joseph’s relationship flourished during their summer visits, Christine’s relationship with Susan Pittmann soared.
 With Susan in her life, Christine’s disposition improved and their real estate business grew stronger.
 Joshua witnessed their love for one another during their commitment ceremony in Detroit.
 Even though the State of Michigan didn’t recognize their marriage, for the first time Joshua was overjoyed for the sense of normalcy that came with being the son of married parents.

-Beautiful albeit Brief
+Beautiful Albeit Brief

 In Seattle, however, Joseph sank deeper into his terminal illness.
-With mortality staring him in the face, Joseph’s desire to be Joshua’s full time parent grew.
+With mortality staring him in the face, Joseph’s desire to be Joshua’s full-time parent grew.
 Eventually, Joseph fought for custody of Joshua and won.
 Joshua was too young to understand his mother being declared an unfit parent; he just wanted to be in the place and with the person who made him the happiest.
-Joshua not only enjoyed spending time with his father, he admired him greatly.
+Joshua not only enjoyed spending time with his father, but he also admired him greatly.
 Joseph was everything Joshua wanted to be: successful, charismatic and intelligent.

 Over the years, Joseph’s health went from bad to worse.
 When the part-time hospital stays became full-time, custody of Joshua was given to a loving gay couple, who were friends of his father.
 Joshua visited his father in the hospital several times a week.
 Each visit was more painful than the last.
 Joseph’s condition worsened and he became a deteriorated version of the man Joshua knew.
 Joshua struggled with his emotions and began acting out.
 It was more than any family was prepared for.
-When his new family were at a loss for how to deal with Joshua’s emotional issues and acting out they were forced to turn him over to the state’s foster care system.
-Where he was bounced from home to home.
+When his new family were at a loss for how to deal with Joshua’s emotional issues and acting out they were forced to turn him over to the state’s foster care system, where he was bounced from home to home.
 When the foster care system lost his file, Joshua was left to fend for himself.
-He spent most days wandering through the streets of Seattle, because he chose not to burden the chosen family his father had created when Joshua first came to live with him.
+He spent most days wandering through the streets of Seattle because he chose not to burden the chosen family his father had created when Joshua first came to live with him.
 His family would have gladly cared for Joshua but Joshua never reached out to them for help.
-Instead he ate meals at the Orion House, slept on park benches and even squatted in abandoned houses with other homeless kids.
+Instead, he ate meals at the Orion House, slept on park benches and even squatted in abandoned houses with other homeless kids.

-Thanksgiving 1991: Joseph lost his battle with AIDS.
+Thanksgiving 1991: Joseph lost his battle with AIDS

 Although the 14-year old was suffering the devastating loss of his father, Joshua was forced to take on Washington courts to get back in his mother’s care.
-Because she couldn’t afford to live in Seattle throughout the custody battle, Christine resolved to send money to a PO Box so Joshua could sustain himself and appear in court on his own behalf.
+Because she couldn’t afford to live in Seattle throughout the custody battle, Christine resolved to send money to a PO Box so Joshua could sustain himself and appear in court on his behalf.
 The abuse he witnessed and suffered while living in foster homes was far less appealing than being a vagrant on the Seattle streets.